HandCash/handcash-items-example/README.md

 ## Define your collection
-Create a json file of each Item you would like to create with attributes
+Create a json file of each Item you would like to create, the data can be in any structure.

  [Example](/assets/handcash_test/info.json)
 ```json